Learn Oneida

 tshaʔteyót tsiʔ tehswahsʌná·se·le̲ʔ

-They Ms have the same last name
+They (males) have the same last name

 tshaʔteyót tsiʔ tehatihsʌná·se·le̲ʔ

-They Fs have the same last name
+They (females) have the same last name

 tshaʔteyót tsiʔ tekutihsʌná·se·le̲ʔ